isabella232/bcps/README.md

 ### WIP Type

-WIPs use the same standard statuses used on most other \*IPs:
+WIPs use the same standard statuses used on most other \*IPS:

    * *Process* — An internal document for our own usage
    * *Standards* — A WIP eventually intended to move onto a standards track, such as a BIP, IETF, or W3C.